 - Member, American Law Institute

-- Beyond the Law’s Flaws: Can We Ever Devise Effective Legal Regulation of Cyber Threats?, Council on Foreign Relations’ Roundtable Series on Cyber conflict and Cybersecurity, New York City, June 2014
+- Featured Speaker, Beyond the Law’s Flaws: Can We Ever Devise Effective Legal Regulation of Cyber Threats?, Council on Foreign Relations’ Roundtable Series on Cyberconflict and Cybersecurity, New York, NY, June 2014

 - Presenter (Plenary Panel), The Existential Function of Interpretation in International Law, Cambridge Conference on Interpretation, Cambridge University, United Kingdom, August 2013.